nkrusch/recontext/notes/dig.md

 3. INFERENCE of equality and inequality invariants.

    A) **Equation invariants (CEGIR-based)** [@2]
-      SymInfer formulates verification conditions from symbolic states, to confirm or refute an invariant, solves those using an SMT solver, and produces counterexamples to refine the inference process [@1].
+      + SymInfer formulates verification conditions from symbolic states, to confirm or refute an invariant, solves those using an SMT solver, and produces counterexamples to refine the inference process [@1].

-      Giving traces as input means symbolic states are not used [@2]
+      + Giving traces as input means symbolic states are not used [@2]
-      (without symbolic states, inference should not iterate?).
-      Can result in spurious invariants (correct in traces, but not overall)
+      + Can result in spurious invariants (correct in traces, but not overall)

              [*] Traces -----> Inference                    [*] start
                   ↑               ↓